cjmarek/multi-docker/GitReadme.txt

 git push origin master   or use the Visual Studio Code to push to GitHub.

-Next, create a link between GitHub and travis ci
+Next, create a link between GitHub and Travis CI

+* * * * * * * * * *

+Since it costs money to sign up for Travis CI, he said a free way to get this stuff done is to use GitHub Actions.
+And then he never explains how.
+All he does is mention that there is a deploy.yaml file that performs the steps.
+And that deploy.yaml is in .GitHub > workflows > deploy.yaml